 How much research do these universities complete?

 The Carnegie Commission on Higher Education began to classify research institutions in 1973.
 Classifications were based on the degrees conferred and the amount of research that occurred at each school.
 These classifications continue today, but edits to the system take place periodically, most recently in 2015.
+(Another system edit is expected by the end of 2018.)

 Most commonly, you will hear about R1, R2, and R3 schools.
 These are institutions that award a certain number of doctoral degrees each year.
 The number refers to the amount, quality, cost, and fields of research.
 R1 schools, then, have the highest level of research activity, R2 schools still have a high amount of research, and R3 institutions complete an average amount.
 Schools with below average research production are not rated.
 For a list of R1 institutions, click here.